diasbruno/blog/contents/20220528223052-property-based-testing-for-the-win/content.md

 end
 ```

-This is how you can write a property-based testing, but it's
+This is how you can write a property-based test.
+But it's
 not done yet.

-Every pair of values must be invalid in this case and if we
+Every pair of values must be invalid in this case and, if we
-got it right we don't need to write the other case.
+got it right, we don't need to write the valid cases.

 ```rb
 describe 'instantiate' do